Economic growth: FG set to review Nigeria’s Trade Policy

 “To this end, several programmes are in place to ensure incentives are available to farmers to increases domestic production of certain commodities such as cassava, rice and wheat.”

-According to him, efforts are on to remove several restrictions hindering smooth implementation of some of the policies aimed at industrialising the nation.
+According to Aliyu, efforts are on to remove several restrictions hindering smooth implementation of some of the policies aimed at industrialising the nation.

 He said: “Most of these restrictions are not just done, you have to consult and use trade language in order not to violate our commitment in the international community.